Miami Beach Election Results: Dan Gelber Wins Mayoral Race; Voters Say Yes To Alcohol Sales Cutoff Time At 2 AM

 MIAMI BEACH (CBSMiami) — “I love this city.
 It’s the only hometown I’ve ever had.
 It’s paradise to me and I appreciate the residents’ faith in me,” proclaimed a victorious Miami Beach Mayor Dan Gelber.

 Gelber becomes Miami Beach’s mayor for a third consecutive two-year term, with more than 62-percent of the vote.
-The former prosecutor says his focus was on more than just his race.READ MORE: Hialeah Election Results: Esteban 'Steve' Bovo Wins Mayoral Race
+The former prosecutor says his focus was on more than just his race.READ MORE: Democratic Primary To Replace Rep. Hastings Too Close To Call; Jason Mariner Wins Republican Primary

 “I took on other battles other than my re-election, I took on the 2 AM issue because I thought it was important for the city,” explained Gelber.